Links & Resources

 people with dementia and their caregivers to read, write and share stories with family and friends.

-- Young Dementia UK this resource focuses on younger-onset dementia, families, friends and supporters in UK but is applicable to US.
+- Young Dementia UK this resource focuses on younger-onset dementia, families, friends and supporters in the U.K., but is applicable to those in the U.S.

-- National Center for Complementary and Integrative Health Here are five things to know about current research on complementary health approaches for cognitive function, dementia, and AD.
+- National Center for Complementary and Integrative Health Here are five things to know about current research on complementary health approaches for cognitive function, dementia, and Alzheimer’s disease.

 - Making Sense of Alzheimer’s The Penn Memory Center’s Ethics and Policy Program in Philadelphia offers windows into how people think about and live with AD.
 There are written, audio, and video clips from people living with the disease.